Entensy/filament-tracer/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/entensy/filament-tracer.svg?style=flat-square)](https://packagist.org/packages/entensy/filament-tracer)

-Filament tracer is a flexible filament plugin to report and view exceptions and errors with a generic table schema to be able to insert traces and errors into the table in any programming languages.
+Filament tracer is a flexible filament plugin to report and view exceptions and traces with a generic table schema to be able to store traces from other programming languages.

-The purpose of this package is to have a common table to report/log any type of errors throughout your applications, independent of what programming language you use in your application so long as your application has a connection to the database, you should be able to insert errors and logs and view them in one place.
+The purpose of this package is to have a common tables to report/log errors throughout your applications, independent of what programming language you use so long as your application has a connection to the database, you can store the traces then later view them in filament dashboard.

 ## Installation